-For Adventure Dad
+For the Adventurous Dad

 If dad likes a little adrenaline rush, you can get his heart pounding at Tree to Tree Adventure Park.
 There he can ascent approximately 25 feet into the tree canopy and spend hours exploring the six-level aerial obstacle course filled with wobbly bridges, tight ropes, balance beams, zip lines, and more.
 Meanwhile, kids will have a blast climbing like monkeys or exploring obstacles in specially-designed areas.
 The park also has a 1200-foot long zip line and walking trails.
 Tree to Tree Adventure Park adheres closely to and follows recommendations from federal, state and local agencies including the centers for disease control and prevention (CDC) and the world’s health organization (WHO).
 They implement strict cleaning and social distancing policies and offer free climbing gloves to all participants.

-2975 SW Nelson Rd.
+Address: 2975 SW Nelson Rd.

-For Foodie Dad
+For the Foodie Dad

 With miles of trails around and plenty of waterfalls to discover (like Little Zig Zag Falls), Dad will love the chance to get out his hiking boots at Timberline Lodge.
 Back at the lodge, refuel with a hearty meal lunch in the Cascade Dining Room.
-Please note: seating is limited and face masks are required.
+Please note: seating is limited, reservations are strongly encouraged and face masks are required.
 Then let him relax with his pick of favorite brews by Mt.
 Hood Brewing Company.
 Cap the day off with one of the most popular summer activities here, riding a chair lift to the top of the 7,000’ mountain.
 It’s a 30-minute round trip, or 2 hours if you want to walk down.

-27500 E Timberline Rd.
+Address: 27500 E Timberline Rd.

 Timberline Lodge, Or

 Hit the links with Dad at the annual Father’s Day Tourney at Edgefield.
 This two-person team competition takes place on two par-3 courses meandering throughout the 74-acre property.
 Along with wide-angle views of the Gorge, Dad can enjoy a pint (or two) while working on his short game.
 Afterwards, head to the Distillery Bar for fabulous prizes, such as McMenamins T-shirts and gift cards.
-Tickets are $30 per person and available online.
+Tickets are $35 per person and available online.
 Be sure to sign up early, it usually sells out in advance.
 Please note: social distancing practices are enforced and mask wearing is appreciated in all public areas.

-2126 SW Halsey St.
+Address: 2126 SW Halsey St.